CRQM Ball Mill

 | Air Compressor Power | 7.5kW | 11kW | 15kW | 15kW | 22kW |

-| Capacity D90-92:45μm | 1.0t/h | 2.0t/h | 3.0t/h | 4.5t/h | 6.7t/h |
+| Capacity at D90-92:45μm | 1.0t/h | 2.0t/h | 3.0t/h | 4.5t/h | 6.7t/h |

-| Capacity D90-92:15μm | 0.5t/h | 1.0t/h | 1.6t/h | 2.7t/h | 3.4t/h |
+| Capacity at D90-92:15μm | 0.5t/h | 1.0t/h | 1.6t/h | 2.7t/h | 3.4t/h |

-| Capacity D90-92:10μm | 0.35t/h | 0.75t/h | 1.0t/h | 1.5t/h | 2t/h |
+| Capacity at D90-92:10μm | 0.35t/h | 0.75t/h | 1.0t/h | 1.5t/h | 2t/h |

-| * Taking quartz processing as an example, the production capacity is closely related to factors such as raw material particle size, specific gravity, hardness, moisture content, etc. The data is for reference only. | |||||
+| * Taking quartz processing as an example.
+Production capacity is closely related to feed particle size, specific gravity, hardness, moisture content, and other factors.
+Data are for reference only. | |||||

-Frequently Asked Questions about Ball Mills
+Frequently Asked Questions About Ball Mills

-How to choose between dry ball mill and wet ball mill?
+How to choose the right ball mill?

-What is the difference between a ball mill and a Raymond mill?
+How to choose between a ball mill and a Raymond mill?

 How to reduce the energy consumption of a ball mill?